Foraging: Solitary foraging

-Search Behavior
+Search behavior

 Animals can typically be classified into two categories by their pattern of movement exhibited through foraging behaviors.
 These categories are "cruise" searchers and "ambush" searchers.
 Cruise searchers forage by continuously hunting for prey at the outer borders of the area being searched, while ambush searchers forage by sitting and waiting.
 They remain motionless for long durations as they wait on the prey to pass by, therefore initiating the ambusher to attack.

 Tool use in solitary foraging

 Some examples of tool use include dolphins using sponges to feed on fish that bury themselves in the sediment, New Caledonian crows that use sticks to get larvae out of trees, and chimpanzees that similarly use sticks to capture and consume termites.

 Solitary foraging and optimal foraging theory

 The theory scientists use to understand solitary foraging is called optimal foraging theory.
 Optimal foraging theory (OFT) was first proposed in 1966, in two papers published independently, by Robert MacArthur and Eric Pianka, and by J. Merritt Emlen.
 This theory argues that because of the key importance of successful foraging to an individual's survival, it should be possible to predict foraging behavior by using decision theory to determine the behavior that an "optimal forager" would exhibit.
-Such a forager has perfect knowledge of what to do to maximize usable food intake.
+Such a forager has perfect knowledge of how to optimize energy intake per unit of feeding time, based on the assumption that natural selection shapes foraging behavior to maximize the rate of energy gain.
 While the behavior of real animals inevitably departs from that of the optimal forager, optimal foraging theory has proved very useful in developing hypotheses for describing real foraging behavior.
 Departures from optimality often help to identify constraints either in the animal's behavioral or cognitive repertoire, or in the environment, that had not previously been suspected.
 With those constraints identified, foraging behavior often does approach the optimal pattern even if it is not identical to it.
 In other words, we know from optimal foraging theory that animals are not foraging randomly even if their behavior doesn't perfectly match what is predicted by OFT.